tensorflow/docs/site/en/install/source.md

 <h4 class="showalways">View sample configuration session</h4>
 <pre class="devsite-terminal">
 ./configure
-You have bazel 3.0.0 installed.
+You have bazel 5.0.0 installed.
 Please specify the location of python.
-[Default is /usr/bin/python3]:
+[Default is /Library/Frameworks/Python.framework/Versions/3.9/bin/python3]:

 Found possible Python library paths:
-  /usr/lib/python3/dist-packages
-  /usr/local/lib/python3.6/dist-packages
+  /Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages
 Please input the desired Python library path to use.
-Default is [/usr/lib/python3/dist-packages]
+Default is [/Library/Frameworks/Python.framework/Versions/3.9/lib/python3.9/site-packages]

-Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]:
-No OpenCL SYCL support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with ROCm support? [y/N]:
-No ROCm support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with ROCm support? [y/N]: n No ROCm support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with CUDA support? [y/N]: Y CUDA support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with CUDA support? [y/N]: n No CUDA support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with TensorRT support? [y/N]:
-No TensorRT support will be enabled for TensorFlow.

-Found CUDA 10.1 in:
-    /usr/local/cuda-10.1/targets/x86_64-linux/lib
-    /usr/local/cuda-10.1/targets/x86_64-linux/include
-Found cuDNN 7 in:
-    /usr/lib/x86_64-linux-gnu
-    /usr/include

-Please specify a list of comma-separated CUDA compute capabilities you want to build with.
-You can find the compute capability of your device at: https://developer.nvidia.com/cuda-gpus.
-Each capability can be specified as "x.y" or "compute_xy" to include both virtual and binary GPU code, or as "sm_xy" to only include the binary code.
-Please note that each additional compute capability significantly increases your build time and binary size, and that TensorFlow only supports compute capabilities >= 3.5 [Default is: 3.5,7.0]: 6.1

-Do you want to use clang as CUDA compiler? [y/N]: nvcc will be used as CUDA compiler.
+Do you wish to download a fresh release of clang?
+(Experimental) [y/N]: n Clang will not be downloaded.

-Please specify which gcc should be used by nvcc as the host compiler.
-[Default is /usr/bin/gcc]:

-Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native -Wno-sign-compare]:
+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -Wno-sign-compare]: n

-Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]:
-Not configuring the WORKSPACE for Android builds.
+Would you like to interactively configure ./WORKSPACE for Android builds? [y/N]: n Not configuring the WORKSPACE for Android builds.

+Do you wish to build TensorFlow with iOS support? [y/N]: n No iOS support will be enabled for TensorFlow.

 Preconfigured Bazel build configs.
 You can use any of the below by adding "--config=<>" to your build command.
 See .bazelrc for more details.
 	--config=mkl         	# Build with MKL support.
+	--config=mkl_aarch64 	# Build with oneDNN and Compute Library for the Arm Architecture (ACL).
 	--config=monolithic  	# Config for mostly static monolithic build.
-	--config=ngraph      	# Build with Intel nGraph support.
 	--config=numa        	# Build with NUMA support.
 	--config=dynamic_kernels	# (Experimental) Build kernels into separate shared objects.
-	--config=v2          	# Build TensorFlow 2.x instead of 1.x.
+	--config=v1          	# Build with TensorFlow 1 API instead of TF 2 API.
 Preconfigured Bazel build configs to DISABLE default on features:
-	--config=noaws       	# Disable AWS S3 filesystem support.
 	--config=nogcp       	# Disable GCP support.
-	--config=nohdfs      	# Disable HDFS support.
 	--config=nonccl      	# Disable NVIDIA NCCL support.
-Configuration finished

 </pre>
 </section>